lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 **.red[Limitations]**

--   No cross tenant relations.
+-   More magic than recommended by daily dose?
 -   Extra care to define shared apps and tenant specific apps.
 -   Extra care to define where to put users, sessions and ctypes.